nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Item Attribute | Constraints
 --------------------| -------
-Item Name  | An alphanumeric string that can be one word or more.
+Item Name  | An alphanumeric string that must be one word or more.
-Location |
+Location | Must not be blank.
 Quantity | An integer that must be at least 1 and must not exceed 1,000,000.
 Expiry Date | A date in the format of YYYY-MM-DD.
 An item can either have 1 expiry date or no expiry date.
 Tag | An alphanumeric string that can only be one word long.
 An item can have 0 or more tags.